Constraints on Primordial Black Holes from Galactic Diffuse Synchrotron Emissions: Constraints on the PBH Abundance

 Although the sky maps of the synchrotron signals of PBHs (see Fig.~\ref{fig: sky_DM_SUNE} and Fig.~\ref{fig: sky_DM_JF12}) for NFW and Burkert DM profiles look different, the constraints obtained with these two DM profiles differ slightly.
 We show the comparison of the constraints obtained with different DM profiles in Fig.~\ref{fig: fPBH-DM} in appendix \ref{app: ex results}.
 This agreement can be understood by that the main difference between the sky maps of synchrotron signals comes from the sky region near the Galactic center, where the Galactic synchrotron emission is too bright to set strong constraints.
 As will be shown later, the constraints are derived from the pixel located in dark areas in the observational sky map, and none of them is close to the Galactic center.
-Similarly, the constraints obtained with SUNE and JF12 GMF models also differ slightly.
-We show the comparison of the constraints obtained with different GMF models in Fig.~\ref{fig: fPBH-GMF} in appendix \ref{app: ex results}.

 We regard the constraints obtained with the GH model (the blue line in Fig.~\ref{fig: fPBH-CR-SUNE_NFW}) as our main conclusion.
 Because, firstly, the constraints are the most conservative among the results obtained with diffusive re-acceleration models.
 Secondly, the best-fit $z_\mathrm{h}=4.0\,\mathrm{kpc}$ of the GH model matches the CR electron densities used in the construction of both the SUNE and JF12 GMF models, improving consistency of our calculation.